JosieOnGit/Luniks/Geography/Cities per Nation.md

 ## Kérisant
 #### Kérisant-Civem (Capital)
 Literally meaning "Kérisant-City", Kérisant-Civem is the place to be for the most authentic cultural experiences in South-Ubunia.
 Deep within the city centre remains older architecture, having become obsolete soon after the first wave of the Luniksan revolution passed.
+However, even with the short-lasted construction revolution, some buildings still maintain this original style even far into the future, such as the *Kérisantic town hall*, and *Kérisant-Centrále*, the busiest railway station within the nation.

 #### Kérisant-Bilczat